-Overall, the Tiger is a great entry-level fuzzy logic rice cooker.
-It cooks rice well, but lacks a bit of features found in more expensive rice cookers like a clock/timer, and additional cooking settings.
-It also has no sound to indicate when the rice is finished, but just a light.
+Overall, the Tiger is a great entry-level micom rice cooker.
+It cooks rice well, and is simple to use, but lacks a bit of features found in more expensive rice cookers like a clock/timer, and additional cooking settings.

 Note: The Tiger JBV-A is manufactured in China

 There are many great options in premium/mid-level price range ($150 – $250).
 It was difficult to make a choice, but I think the best premium Japanese rice cooker available is the Zojirushi NS-ZCC10/18 Neuro Fuzzy Rice Cooker:

 Zojirushi NS-ZCC10 / NS-ZCC18 Neuro Fuzzy Rice Cooker

 Zojirushi NS-ZCC10 / NS-ZCC18